Esperanto: Popular culture

 In the futuristic novel Lord of the World by Robert Hugh Benson, Esperanto is presented as the predominant language of the world, much as Latin is the language of the Church.
 A reference to Esperanto appears in the science-fiction story War with the Newts by Karel Čapek, published in 1936.
-As part of a passage on what language the salamander-looking creatures with human cognitive ability should learn, it is noted that "...in the Reform schools, Esperanto was taught as the medium of communication."
-(P. 206).
+As part of a passage on what language the salamander-looking creatures with human cognitive ability should learn, it is noted that "...in the Reform schools, Esperanto was taught as the medium of communication." (p.
+206).

 Esperanto has been used in many films and novels.
-Typically, this is done either to add the exotic flavour of a foreign language without representing any particular ethnicity, or to avoid going to the trouble of inventing a new language.
 The Charlie Chaplin film The Great Dictator (1940) showed Jewish ghetto shop signs in Esperanto.
 Two full-length feature films have been produced with dialogue entirely in Esperanto: Angoroj, in 1964, and Incubus, a 1965 B-movie horror film which is also notable for starring William Shatner shortly before he began working on Star Trek.
 In Captain Fantastic (2016) there is a dialogue in Esperanto.
 The 1994 film Street Fighter contains Esperanto dialogue spoken by the character Sagat.
 Finally, Mexican film director Alfonso Cuarón has publicly shown his fascination for Esperanto, going as far as naming his film production company Esperanto Filmoj ("Esperanto Films").

 Science

 In 1921 the French Academy of Sciences recommended using Esperanto for international scientific communication.
 A few scientists and mathematicians, such as Maurice Fréchet (mathematics), John C. Wells (linguistics), Helmar Frank (pedagogy and cybernetics), and Nobel laureate Reinhard Selten (economics) have published part of their work in Esperanto.
 Frank and Selten were among the founders of the International Academy of Sciences in San Marino, sometimes called the "Esperanto University", where Esperanto is the primary language of teaching and administration.

-A message in Esperanto was recorded and included in Voyager 1s Golden Record.

 Commerce and trade

 Esperanto business groups have been active for many years.
 Research conducted in the 1920s by the French Chamber of Commerce and reported in The New York Times suggested that Esperanto seemed to be the best business language.

-The privacy-oriented cryptocurrency, Monero, takes its name from the Esperanto word for coin.